Francesco Moser

 Francesco Moser (/it/, /de/; born 19 June 1951), nicknamed "Lo sceriffo" (The sheriff), is an Italian former professional road bicycle racer.
-He finished on the podium of the Giro d'Italia six times including his win in the 1984 edition.
+He finished on the podium of the Giro d'Italia six times, including his win in the 1984 edition.

 Moser was dominant from the mid-1970s to the early 1980s.
-He turned professional in 1973, showing a cultured pedaling style.
+He turned professional in 1973, showing a cultured pedalling style.
 But his powerful build meant he was not a gifted climber.
 He entered one edition of the Tour de France, in 1975, where he won two stages, held the maillot jaune for six days and finished 7th overall.
 He also won the 1977 world road racing championship in addition to collecting silver medals in 1976 and 1978.
-He won six times in three of the five monuments.
-Three consecutive editions of Paris–Roubaix, two victories in the Giro di Lombardia and one win in Milan–San Remo.
+He won six times in three of the five monuments: three consecutive editions of Paris–Roubaix, two victories in the Giro di Lombardia and one win in Milan–San Remo.

 His 273 road victories puts him behind Eddy Merckx (525) and Rik Van Looy (379), but ahead of Rik Van Steenbergen (270) and Roger De Vlaeminck (255).
 He was also an accomplished track rider, riding up to six Six-Day races almost each winter throughout his career.
 He rode 35, 14 of which with René Pijnen, winning 15.

 A nephew, Moreno Moser, (born 25 December 1990) is an Italian professional racer, and Francesco's son Ignazio Moser enjoyed success at the junior and amateur levels before retiring at the age of 22.

 Palmarès

 Classic races

-After finishing second in 1974 behind Roger De Vlaeminck and in 1976 behind Marc Demeyer of Belgium, Moser finally won Paris–Roubaix, his favorite race, three consecutive times.
+After finishing second in 1974 behind Roger De Vlaeminck and in 1976 behind Marc Demeyer of Belgium, Moser finally won Paris–Roubaix, his favourite race, three consecutive times.
 Moser had seven podium finishes in Paris–Roubaix; only De Vlaeminck, with nine, has more.
 In 1978, he beat De Vlaeminck and Jan Raas of the Netherlands; in 1979, he beat De Vlaeminck and Hennie Kuiper of the Netherlands; and in 1980, he beat Gilbert Duclos-Lassalle of France and the German, Dietrich Thurau.
 Moser came in third in 1981 behind Bernard Hinault and Roger De Vlaeminck, and was also third in 1983 behind Hennie Kuiper and Gilbert Duclos-Lassalle.
 He rode Paris–Roubaix in his final season as a cyclist in 1987.
 Other victories include the 1975 and 1978 Giro di Lombardia and the 1984 Milan–San Remo.